November (2004 film): Box office

+Critical response

-Critical reviews of November upon its eventual United States release were lukewarm.
+Critical reviews of November were lukewarm.
 Greg Bellavia of Film Threat described the film as "Run Lola Run meets Pi with a splash of Seven ...
 As a thriller it seems awfully familiar and has trouble establishing a voice all its own", but added "Harrison and company manage to create one of the strangest romantic films out there and for their attempt at the offbeat deserve to be recognized."
 The New York Daily News was more negative in its summary of the film, labelling it a "convoluted and unsatisfying psychological drama."
-Mark Holcomb, reviewing for The Village Voice, said the film was "less compelling the more apparent its solution becomes.
+Mark Holcomb of The Village Voice said the film was "less compelling the more apparent its solution becomes.
 But before the foregone conclusion surfaces about halfway through, its disparate, unnerving components are mesmerizing."
-F. X. Feeney of the Los Angeles Times wrote, "it never becomes a mystery, like, say, Mulholland Drive, or even The Sixth Sense (despite the gimmicky magnitude of its final reveal)", while the Seattle Post-Intelligencer called it "a low-watt reworking of M. Night Shyamalan and David Lynch."
+F. X. Feeney of the LA Weekly wrote, "it never becomes a mystery, like, say, Mulholland Drive, or even The Sixth Sense (despite the gimmicky magnitude of its final reveal)". while the Seattle Post-Intelligencer called it "a low-watt reworking of M. Night Shyamalan and David Lynch."

-Scott Tobias wrote, "with each successive trip back to the scene, things only become murkier and less compelling, lost in pretentious symbolism and obvious visual signposts"; Michael Sragow of Baltimore Sun made a similar criticism, saying, "Benjamin Brand's script is a puzzle without a satisfying solution."
+Scott Tobias of The A.V.
+Club wrote, "with each successive trip back to the scene, things only become murkier and less compelling, lost in pretentious symbolism and obvious visual signposts".
+Michael Sragow of the Baltimore Sun made a similar criticism, saying, "Benjamin Brand's script is a puzzle without a satisfying solution."
 Chicago Sun-Times critic Roger Ebert, who drew comparisons between the film's narrative and Elisabeth Kübler-Ross's five stages of dying model, argued "answers would be beside the point.
 Any other explanation, for example a speech by the psychiatrist or the cop explaining exactly what has really happened, would be contrivance.
 Better to allow November to descend into confusion and despair ... [it] does not bargain and does not explain."
-A review in Entertainment Weekly identified the film as "an homage to the work of David Hockney: Just as Hockney assembles smaller, overlapped Polaroids that don't necessarily make sense into a big picture that does".
+In Entertainment Weekly, Lisa Schwarzbaum identified the film as "an homage to the work of David Hockney: Just as Hockney assembles smaller, overlapped Polaroids that don't necessarily make sense into a big picture that does".